Skip to Content

 Generally, the best time to see the Northern Lights is between September and April when the long hours of darkness mean plenty of opportunity for seeing the aurora.

 The Northern Lights occur throughout the year.
-During May, June, July and August the sun doesn’t dip far enough below the horizon for the skies to be dark enough to see the aurora.
+However, during May, June, July and August the sun doesn’t dip far enough below the horizon for the skies to be dark enough to see the aurora.

 Northern lights in Finland